hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowEditFrame.rst

     therefore encouraged to select meaningful labels for their Plugins and to make a note of the plugin node IDs.

+Some plugin have additional advanced Parameters, which can be edited after clicking the "Display advanced Parameters" button at the bottom of the list.

+Also, some plugin have unique Parameter editing widgets which might have additional functionality or logic.
+For example, pyFAI integration plugins have the option to select the integration region graphically buttons are added to use this functionality.

 Import and Export
 -----------------